prjctgeek/foodie/content/recipes/hamburgers/index.md

  with the egg.
 For big eaters, I portion out 170g per burger, which should yield about 3.
  For normal portion sizes, ~130gr should get you to 4 burgers.

-Place in vacuum seal bags and Souse-vide at 55C for an hour.
-Store in the fridge/freezer until needed, then sear on high heat for ~2min per side.
+(optional) Place in vacuum seal bags and Souse-vide at 55C for an hour.
+Store in the fridge/freezer until needed.
+To prepare, sear on high heat for ~2min per side.

+If not souse-vide, cook as per the usual food safety recommendation: 62C/145F in the middle.

 Serve on a toasted bun.